Status: Rare casual fall visitor statewide.

 Documentation: Description: 18 Nov 1979 Washington Co (Padelford and Padelford 1980).

-Kansas birds were listed as the southeastern race passerina (Johnston 1965), although it seems likely that either subspecies might occur in Nebraska.
+Distribution maps in eBird (accessed Oct 2021) suggest that northward vagrancy, most often occurring Aug-Dec, is associated mostly with eastern passerina; Kansas birds were listed as passerina (Johnston 1965).
 According to AOU (1957), some pallescens move southeastward to the Gulf Coast in winter.

 Fall: There are six reports, only three documented.
 The Sioux Co record is rather early and far north in Nebraska; the earliest Kansas record is 19 Sep (Thompson et al 2011).